Literary Victoria

 Longform intimate conversations with writers, with a focus on discovering what has shaped their work and what drives them to tell their stories.

-Hosted by authors Kate Mildenhall (Skylarking, The mother fault) and Katherine Collette (The helpline), the First time podcast is part reality show, part writers’ master class – a podcast about the the first time you publish a book.
+Hosted by authors Kate Mildenhall and Katherine Collette), the First Time Podcast is part reality show, part writers’ master class – a podcast about the the first time you publish a book.

-Recorded at State Library Victoria, The garret: writers on writing podcast celebrates writers and writing, with in-depth interviews from Australia's most successful authors.
+Recorded at State Library Victoria, The Garret podcast celebrates writers and writing, with in-depth interviews from Australia's most successful authors.

 Melbourne Writers Festival (MWF) podcast

 Missed out on a session at the 2023 MWF?
 Want to relive a favourite festival moment?
-You can listen to recordings from the 2023 festival on the MWF digital podcast.
+You can listen to recordings from the most recent festival on the MWF digital podcast.

 UNESCO Melbourne city of literature